aman0046/CPP-STL-Library/README.md

 # Unordered Multiset in C++

-An `unordered_multiset` data structure allows multiple keys with the same values.
+- An `unordered_multiset` data structure allows multiple keys with the same values.
-Keys are not sorted, i.e., there is no particular order.
+- Keys are `not sorted`, i.e., there is no particular order.
-Implemented using Hash Tables.
+- Implemented using `Hash Tables`.

 ## Declaring Multiset